puffyCid/artemis-api/artemis-docs/docs/API/Helper/nom.md

 starting.
 It works on both plaintext and binary data.
 Artemis mainly uses it for binary data.
 But parts of the artemis-api will support plaintext as well.

-An highlevel overview of the way nom works:
+An high level overview of the way nom works:

 1. You give nom X bytes and tell nom to "eat" (nom) Y bytes
 2. Nom wil consume Y bytes then return Y bytes AND the **remaining** X bytes